datanav/docs/technical/businesscentral-superoffice.rst

 ========================================
-Business Central to Superoffice Dataflow
+Business Central to SuperOffice Dataflow
 ========================================

-Generated: 2024-09-11 07:53:15
+Generated: 2024-09-11 07:57:12

 Introduction
 ------------

-This technical document provides a detailed overview of the Sesam Talk data flow from Business Central to Superoffice.
+This technical document provides a detailed overview of the Sesam Talk data flow from Business Central to SuperOffice.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

 Businesscentral Customers to SuperOffice Contact
 ------------------------------------------------